markgab/spfx-lit/README.md

 Combined with the [typescript-lit-html-plugin](https://www.npmjs.com/package/typescript-lit-html-plugin) that is registered in the tsconfig.json file, the intellisense can be quite good.

-If you are still experiencing issues, run the select typescript version in the VS Code command paletee
+If you are still experiencing issues, run the select typescript version in the VS Code command palette.

 ```cmd
 > Select TypeScript version